 The truth: Crazy conspiracy theories regarding celebs are always interesting—and this one is most certainly true.
-Like many counter-culture heroes, Lennon was considered a threat: “Anti-war songs, like “Give Peace a Chance” didn’t exactly endear former Beatle John Lennon to the Nixon administration,” NPR reported in 2010.
-“In 1971, the FBI put Lennon under surveillance, and the Immigration and Naturalization Service tried to deport him a year later.”
-Here are 13 more notable celebrities you didn’t realize were watched by the FBI.
+Like many counter-culture heroes, Lennon was considered a threat: "Anti-war songs, like "Give Peace a Chance" didn't exactly endear former Beatle John Lennon to the Nixon administration," NPR reported in 2010.
+"In 1971, the FBI put Lennon under surveillance, and the Immigration and Naturalization Service tried to deport him a year later."
+Lennon is one of 13 more notable celebrities you didn't realize were watched by the FBI.

 The government is spying on you

 Conspiracy: With the advances in technology, the government is using its vast resources to track citizens.

 The truth: In 2016, government agencies sent 49,868 requests for user data to Facebook, 27,850 to Google, and 9,076 to Apple, according to the Electronic Frontier Foundation (the EFF), a major nonprofit organization that defends civil liberties in the digital world and advises the public on matters of internet privacy.
 You've probably also heard that your computer camera could be used to spy on you—here's the real likelihood someone is watching you through that camera.

 Fake battle, real war

 Conspiracy: The Gulf of Tonkin incident on August 2, 1964, was faked to provoke American support for the Vietnam War.